michaelfisch/home/README.md

 You can visit my GitHub profile and LinkedIn profile through the link under Contact info.

 Michael Fisch
-Customer Support Professional
+Relationship Banker

 Executive Summary:

-Greetings!
-I'm a seasoned onboarding support specialist with experience in Technology, Travel, and Fintech, including 5 years of contact center and remote support experience.
-I bring top-notch skills in customer relationship management software, achieving high-performance KPIs, triaging and resolving customer escalations, and being a knowledgeable resource for support teams.
+I'm a Relationship Banker at Bank of America, where I provide personalized financial solutions and exceptional service to our clients.
+With over six years of experience in customer support roles across various industries, I have developed strong competencies in customer relationship management (CRM) software, key performance indicators (KPIs), escalation resolution, and support team leadership.

-Furthermore, I leverage my skills in project management to lead internal initiatives aimed at enhancing operational efficiencies.
-In this capacity, I’ve created compelling process flowcharts and diagrams, illustrating complex policies and procedures.
-Overall, my extensive experience in support services equips me with the skills needed to excel in any onboarding support-focused role.
+Additionally, I have a passion for technology and innovation, which led me to pursue a Web Development Immersive course at General Assembly and a Twilio Programmable Messaging and Voice Professional Certificate.
+These credentials enable me to leverage the power of cloud communications and web development to enhance customer engagement and satisfaction.
+My goal is to apply my skills and knowledge to create value for Bank of America and our clients.

 Tech Stack: